School-based Mental Health

 Choose Evidence-Based Programming

-Use reputable resouces that include evidence-based interventions and effective programs.
+Use reputable resources that include evidence-based interventions and effective programs.
+Some of these include the following:

 Utilize Teams and Partnerships

-Collaborative partnerships guided by school staff help improve student outcomes.
-Schools and districts can consider engaging with representation from partners such as county and local agencies (physical health, mental and behavioral health), prevention coalitions, Alcohol Drug Addiction and Mental Health Services (ADAMHS) Boards, Educational Services Centers (ESCs), state support teams, local health departments, Family and Children First Councils, juvenile court, the district liaison or educator supporting students involved in the justice system, homeless liaisons and local law enforcement.
+Schools and districts can consider engaging with representation from partners such as county and local agencies (physical, mental, or behavioral health), prevention coalitions, Alcohol Drug Addiction and Mental Health Services (ADAMHS) Boards, Educational Services Centers (ESCs), state support teams, local health departments, Family and Children First Councils, juvenile court, the district liaison or educator supporting students involved in the justice system, homeless liaisons and local law enforcement.

 Back to Top